 The more vernix a baby has on its skin at birth, the less they may peel.
-Since premature babies have more vernix, these newborns often peel less than a baby born at or after 40 weeks.
+Premature babies have more vernix, so these newborns often peel less than a baby born at or after 40 weeks.
 In either case, some dryness and peeling after birth is normal.
 Skin flaking will go away on its own and doesn’t usually require special care.

-Dairy products, soy products, and wheat may also trigger eczema.
+Dairy products, soy products, and wheat may also trigger or worsen eczema in some people.
 If your baby is using a soy-based formula, your doctor may recommend switching to a non-soy formula.
 Your doctor may also recommend special moisturizing creams for eczema, such as Aveeno or Cetaphil baby care products.

 Although skin peeling is normal in newborns, you may worry about your infant’s skin cracking or becoming overly dry in certain areas.
 Here are some simple strategies to protect your newborn’s skin and reduce dryness.